-Gene strives to engage at all organizational levels: senior- and midlevel management, teams and individuals.
+Gene strives to engage at all organizational levels: senior and midlevel management, teams and individuals.
 In his work, Gene uses various methods, tools and techniques to strengthen learning of others and to ensure that teams and individuals gain autonomy after he "coaches himself out of the job."
 Throughout his long career, Gene has served small, mid-size and large companies domestically and abroad.
-Gene is a well-recognized member of global and local Agile communities, where he influences people via open-space Agile collaboration workshops, coaching retreats, group events and presentations.
-Gene strongly supports Scrum Alliance (SA) in its efforts of "transforming the world of work".
-He is an active member of SA working group of coaches and trainers that have been involved in improving SA certification/education programs by aligning them with natural career paths of Agile professionals: Team Level Coaching Certifications (CTC) (Gene is also one of co-creators of the program.) and Enterprise Level Coaching Certifications (CEC).
+Gene is a well-recognized member of global and local Agile communities where he influences people via open-space Agile collaboration workshops, coaching retreats, group events and presentations.
+Gene strongly supports Scrum Alliance (SA) in its efforts of "transforming the world of work."
+He is an active member of SA working group of coaches and trainers that have been involved in improving SA certification/education programs by aligning them with natural career paths of Agile professionals: Enterprise Level Coaching Certifications (CEC) and Team Level Coaching Certifications (CTC).
+(Gene is also one of co-creators of the program.)

-- Gene's additional credentials are:
+Gene's additional credentials include the following:

+- Certified Team Coach (CTC)

 - Certified in Agile Leadership (CAL)

 - Certified in Large Scale Scrum (CLP)

-- LeSS-friendly Scrum Trainer
+- LeSS-Friendly Scrum Trainer

 - Certified in Scrum @ Scale (S@S)

 - CSM, CSPO, CSP, PMP